mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/part3.md

 `float` | `MPI_FLOAT`
 `double` | `MPI_DOUBLE`

-There are lots of other types, that you can find in the official [MPI standard documentation](http://mpi-forum.org/docs/mpi-3.1/mpi31-report.pdf)
+There are lots of other types, that you can find in the official [MPI standard documentation](http://mpi-forum.org/docs/mpi-3.1/mpi31-report.pdf).
+We will see later that it is also possible to create your own custom datatypes.

-### A number of elements
+**A number of elements**

 This one is pretty self-explanatory.
-The number of elements in the buffer that you want to send to the destination
+The number of elements in the buffer that you want to send to the destination.

-### A tag
+**A tag**

 The tag is a simple integer that identifies the "type" of communication.
 This is a completely informal value that you put yourself.
 We will come back on the tag in the section about reception.

+**A destination id**

+The rank of the process you want to send the data to.

+**A communicator**

+The communicator on which to send the data to.
+Remember that the rank of processes might change depending on the communicator you are chosing.

+All these information are necessary to send a P2P message.

 ## Receiving messages